CodeGlassDotIO/Docs/_docs/views/ApplicationInstanceDockWindow/MainWindow.md

 {% include alertNoTitle.html  type="info" content="The profiled functions value is calculated by the amount of calls and returns happend devided by 2." %}

+## Issues
+The Gauge can roll over, meaning that if it goes over 500.000 it just keep on rotating.

 # Application Breadcrumbs
 - { All paths leading to } /  [Application Instance Window](../ApplicationInstanceDockWindow) / [View Menu](../ApplicationInstanceDockWindow/MenuBar#view-menu) /